The Hirsh Center

 Arthritis and Sports Medicine Center located in Delray Beach, FL

 If you have a high arch or a flat foot, or you if participate in sports that repeatedly put pressure on your heels, you may be inclined to developing a condition called plantar fasciitis.
-The Hirsh Center in Delray Beach, Florida, and Atlantis, Florida, is a leading institute in the field of rheumatology and specializes in treating musculoskeletal conditions.
+The Hirsh Center in Delray Beach, Florida, is a leading institute in the field of rheumatology and specializes in treating musculoskeletal conditions.
 Through the latest technology and advanced therapies, including regenerative medicine, the highly skilled medical team at The Hirsh Center help men and women get relief from the painful symptoms of plantar fasciitis.
 Schedule a consultation online or call the office for an appointment.

 Plantar fasciitis is a condition in which the ligament in your foot that supports your arch becomes damaged or stressed as a result of wear-and-tear or a sports injury.
 Since your body’s natural response to injury is inflammation, plantar fasciitis can cause pain and stiffness in your feet.